pelagios/recogito2/README.md

   Make any environment-specific changes there.
 (For the most part, the defaults should be fine.)
 * Create a database named 'recogito' on your Postgres DB server.
 (If you want a different name, adjust the settings in your `conf/application.conf` accordingly.)
-* Type `activator run` to start the application in development mode.
+* Type `sbt run` to start the application in development mode.
 * Point your browser to [http://localhost:9000](http://localhost:9000)
 * Recogito automatically creates a single user with administrator privileges with username 'recogito' and password 'recogito'.
 Be sure to remove this user - or at least change the password - for production use!
-* To generate an Eclipse project, type `activator eclipse`.
+* To generate an Eclipse project, type `sbt eclipse`.

 ## Importing gazetteers